teamezrepo/monerod-js/README.md

 Monerod-js is a NodeJS RPC Client for Monero Daemon.

-It is written in Typescript and transpiled to Javascript.
-I recommend you to use Typescript as I typed all the return values to make life easier.

 The official Monero Daemon RPC documentation can be found [here](https://getmonero.org/knowledge-base/developer-guides/daemon-rpc).

 Developed for / Last tested with Monerod v0.10.3.1.

+This repository is a fork of https://github.com/cryptoshrimpi/monerod-js.

 ## Install
 ```
-npm install cryptoshrimpi/monerod-js
+npm install monerod-js
 ```

 ## Test